Day 0: Before the Yatra

 Day 7 – Endurance Day

-• During some days carry 5 kilos back pack for shorter distances
+• Some days, carry 5 kilo backpack for shorter distances

 It is good to do a physical checkup before you go.
 Some agencies insist on a medical certificate.
-Some even ask for a TMT test report.
+Some even ask for a Treadmill test report.

 Carry enough batteries for your camera and other accessories.
 Batteries discharge really fast in cold weather.